Browse our glossary and get up to speed with commonly used terminology, key terms and definitions to help you navigate "uni-speak" with ease.

 Full-time study usually requires you to study four units per term and two terms per year.

 A graduate certificate provides specialised study in a specific subject area, with the opportunity to progress to a graduate diploma and/or masters upon completion.
-Many graduate certificate courses at CQUniversity are designed as a pathway for those who have not studied a bachelor degree, but have relevant professional experience.
+Many graduate certificate courses at CQUniversity are designed as a pathway for those who have not studied a bachelor degree but have relevant professional experience.

-Graduate diplomas are designed for those who have already completed a bachelor degree or equivalent, or have significant professional or industry experience in a relevant area.
-Graduate diplomas enable you to develop skills in a specialised area, or move in a new career direction.
+Graduate diplomas are designed for those who have already completed a bachelor degree or equivalent or have significant professional or industry experience in a relevant area.
+Graduate diplomas enable you to develop skills in a specialised area or move in a new career direction.

 An honours course is an additional year of study full-time, or part-time equivalent, beyond a bachelor degree.
-Honours is designed for those who wish to extend their knowledge in a major area of specialisation or continue on to study a research higher degree.
+Honours are designed for those who wish to extend their knowledge in a major area of specialisation or continue on to study a research higher degree.

 Intake describes when you can commence or enter a course.
 Term 2 intake is sometimes referred to as mid-year.